cryptozealot/teamspeak-3-avatar-file-name-from-ID/README.md

 Resource: http://forum.teamspeak.com/threads/62525-Private-Chat-Logs?p=277589#post277589

-Now that this script is complete, I will be making another script that will allow TS3 admins to change user's avatar by inputing 3 arguments :
+This script is complete so I will be making another script that will allow TS3 admins to change a given user's avatar by inputing 3 arguments :

 1. UID of user
 2. Path to TS3 server directory